Data Generators for Learning Systems Based on RBF Networks: Evaluation

+The results of all three types of comparisons are presented in Table \ref{tab:w1b05} for binary encoding of nominal attributes, $minW=1$, and \textit{deafultSpread=}0.05.
+These parameters form the default set of parameters and were selected with preliminary tests on artificial data.
+We tested also other sets of parameters, but the generated data sets were less similar to the original data sets.
+The detailed results and the evolution of our approach is available in our technical report \cite{Robnik14rbfGenTR}.

-The results of these comparisons are presented in Table \ref{tab:w1i} for integer encoding of nominal attributes.
-The column labeled $G$ present number of Gaussian kernels in the constructed generator.
-Relatively large number of units are needed to adequately represent the training data.
-Nevertheless the generator construction time (function rbfDataGen) in seconds is low as seen from column labeled $t$.
-For measurements we used a single core of Intel i7 CPU running at 2.67Ghz.
-The time to generate the data (function newdata) was below 1 sec for 1000 instances in all cases, so we do not report it.
+The column labeled with $G$ shows the number of Gaussian kernels in each of the constructed generators.
+Relatively large numbers of units are needed to adequately represent the training data.
+Nevertheless, the time needed to construct the generators (with function \textit{rbfDataGen}) is low as seen from the column labeled with $t$, which gives times in seconds.
+For measurements we used a single core of Intel i7 CPU running at 2.67GHz, 12GB RAM, Windows 7, and R 3.1.0.
+The time to generate the data (with function \textit{newdata}) was below 1 sec for 1000 instances in all cases, so we do not report it.

 The column labeled with $=$ gives the percentage of generated instances exactly equal to the original instances.
 This mostly happens in data sets with only discrete attributes where the whole problem space is small and identical instances are to be expected.
-Exception from this are datasets horse-colic, primary-tumor and breast-cancer, where the generators contain majority of Gaussian units with only one activation instance.
-The reason for this is large number of attributes and consequently a poor generalization of rbfDDA algorithm (note the ratio between the number of instances (and the number of attributes) in Table \ref{tab:datasets} and the number of Gaussian units in Table \ref{tab:w1i}).
+Exception from this are datasets horse-colic, primary-tumor, and breast-cancer, where majority of Gaussian units in generators contain only one activation instance.
+The reason for this is large number of attributes and consequently a poor generalization in \textit{rbfDDA} algorithm.

+Columns labeled $m|\Delta mean|$ and $m|\Delta std|$ report median of absolute values of differences in means and standard deviations for attributes normalized to $[0, 1]$.
+In 37 (39) out of 39 cases the absolute differences in means (standard deviations) are below $0.10$.
+In 27 (25) out of 39 cases the differences are below $0.05$.
+These small differences in means and standard deviations indicate that first and second central moment of the generated distributions for individual attributes are close to the originals.

+Columns labeled $m|\Delta \gamma_1|$ and $m|\Delta \gamma_2|$ report median of absolute values of differences in skewness and kurtosis, respectively.
+These two indicators require symmetric distribution for interpretation, are sensitive to outliers, and their values are unrestricted (the span is from $-\infty$ to $\infty$) \cite{Brys06}.
+These properties make them difficult to summarize and compare across several attributes.
+We observe that for some data sets the indicators report low differences in skewness (and for a lesser extent also for kurtosis), while for others the differences are substantial.
+We tried alternative measures for skewness and kurtosis proposed in \cite{Brys06}, but the results were similar.
+Closer inspection of individual data sets revealed that it is not possible to make general conclusions as the range of differences even for attributes within the same data set are large.
+The user is therefore advised to check these values with some knowledge of the domain.